ParentJA/taxi/README.md

         super().save(**kwargs)
 ```

+We want our model to generate natural keys on its own, based on the time that the record is created and the pick-up and drop-off addresses.
+We will enforce this later on with our `Trip` serializer.

-Let's make migrations and run them to create the `Trip` model table.
+Let's make a migration for our new model and run it to create the corresponding table.

 ```bash
 $ python manage.py makemigrations
 $ python manage.py migrate
 ```

-We need a way to serialize the trip data to pass it between the client and the server.
-We want the server to be responsible for creating the `id`, `nk`, `created`, and `updated` fields.
+Like the user data, we need a way to serialize the trip data to pass it between the client and the server.
+By identifying certain fields as "read only", we can ensure that they will never be created or updated via the serializer.
+In this case, we want the server to be responsible for creating the `id`, `nk`, `created`, and `updated` fields.

 **trip/serializers.py**